Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "Wondering when I get to go home," Gabe groused good-naturedly.

 "And deprive us of your daughter’s dog?"
 Gupta asked, and smiled when Ava raised a hand to cover her smile.
-"Of course, the cleaners will be happy…"
+"Of course, the cleaners will be happy..."

 "Hannah’s clean!"
 Ava protested.
 "I wash her every day!"